 Our Analysis and Test Results

-In our performance tests, the KIALOA Makai was neck in neck with the well-liked Werner Vibe, thanks to similar locking mechanisms and good blade construction.
+In our performance tests, the Makai was neck in neck with the well-liked Werner Vibe, thanks to similar locking mechanisms and good blade construction.
 In the end, the Vibe ended up edging the Makai in performance, but just by a touch.
-Our reviewers feel that this product offers award-winning power in a slightly less compact package.
+Our reviewers feel that this product offers award-winning power in a slightly heavier package.

 This model was neck in neck with top performers like the Werner Vibe and Trance.
 The paddle's dihedral blade design delivers a smooth pull, and a teardrop blade shape offers better catch than similarly shaped models, which is may be due to the deeper V of the Makai's dihedral.
 The catch of this model wasn't quite as smooth as higher scoring products, but for the recreational paddler, this product offers adequate pull.
 For the price point, the Makai delivers medium to high performance, a pretty gentle catch, and stable forward pull.

 At 2 pounds, the Makai is one of the heaviest models in the review.
 The BPS Adjustable Alloy is 0.2 pounds heavier and the Own Your Wave Adjustable Alloy is the same weight.
 For recreational paddlers, this weight difference probably doesn't matter, but if you're doing anything beyond a chill afternoon paddle, you might want to think about a lighter paddle.
 The Malaki feels heavy when directly compared with lighter models like the iGK Pure Carbon.